anushkag5191/INTERNSHIP/README.md

 ❓ Quiz App – A timed, multiple-choice quiz with score tracking and result display.

 🏢 Company Website – A multi-page responsive website for a fictional company with modern layout and smooth navigation.

+🌐 Portfolio Website – A personal portfolio showcasing my projects, skills, and contact details, designed with clean navigation and responsive layout.